Contact Us

 At a .08 BAC level — when you are considered legally intoxicated — muscle coordination is impacted, which includes speech, vision, reaction time and hearing; and judgment, reasoning and memory are also impaired.
 When behind the wheel, this means:

-The National Highway Traffic Safety Administration (NHTSA) reports that alcohol-impaired motor vehicle crashes claim more than 10,000 lives per year.
+The National Highway Traffic Safety Administration (NHTSA) reports that in 2021, 13,384 people died in alcohol-impaired motor vehicle crashes – that’s one person every 39 minutes.

 Other drunk driving statistics as reported on the MADD website: